 A performance by chance develops into a success story with numerous concerts, here documented from the year 1995.

-In 1992, Deine Lakaien were invited to a benefit concert that they thought to be a small-scale favor.
+In 1992, Deine Lakaien were invited to a benefit concert that they thought to be a small-scale favour.
 Therefore, they planned a simple variant as a duo.
 The “party” turned out be a festival, the performance a resounding success!
 Since then, “Acoustic” concerts happen on a regular base to the delight of the fans as can be heard on the recording.
 Alexander Veljanov presents the songs “pure” and in all nuances accompanied by Ernst Horn, who prepares the grand piano on this occasion.
 This technique has been used in avant-garde music since quite some time and is here adapted for a live concert with its fast varying moods.
 Among the many “unplugged” versions doubtless unique!

 “Acoustic” is one of the few live albums, that make it into the German Media Control charts until then, amazing even experts.